 Finally, the sage reached the heavenly abode of Vishnu -Vaikuntha and fell at the feet of Narayana, who told him that he won’t be of help, as he was bound by the bonds of devotion with King Ambarisa, and only the king himself could relieve him of the wrath of the Sudarshana chakra.
 Durvasa took this advice and returned to Ambarisa asking for forgiveness.
 Then Maharaja Ambarisa offered prayers to the Sudarshana chakra and thereby pacified her.

-Curse is a Boon
+A curse is a Boon

 Sage Durvasa is an example of correct curses, which through outwardly unfavorable events stimulate the spiritual growth of a person.
 People who were not ready for intense changes scattered in fear when the Rishis appeared, and only the strong in spirit invited him to their place.